 Dental Hygiene Tips for a Healthy Smile

-Madison Dental Care Insurance Providers Highlight the Importance of Proper Dental Care Techniques
+Momentum Dental Insurance Plans Highlights the Importance of Proper Dental Care Techniques

-Here are some other ways to help ensure healthy teeth and gums.
+Here are some other ways to help ensure healthy teeth and gums between check-ups.

 In addition to regular dental check-ups, there are four basic steps to caring for teeth and gums:

 Eat a variety of foods but eat fewer foods that contain sugars and starches.
 Hard candy is especially bad for teeth because it is in your mouth for a long time.

 Because most people don't brush after snacks, sugary snack foods, and snacks like potato chips can lead to tooth decay.
 Even raisins and dried fruits can lead to decay due to high sugar content.

 Brush at least twice a day.
 (If possible, brush after every meal).
 Brushing removes plaque.
 When plaque come into contact with food, acids are produced.
 These acids lead to cavities.

 Do not brush your teeth immediately after eating foods high in sugar or acidity.
 First, thoroughly wash your mouth out with water after eating those foods.
 Then wait at least thirty minutes before brushing your teeth.
 This will keep the acids and sugars from acting like a fine sandpaper, wearing down your enamel.
 Your teeth will stay healthy longer.